 The total gross claims cost and management costs have continued to increase with progressive actuarial valuations of the earthquake liability as more information on damage assessments and the impact of emerging issues such as foundation requirements and land damage become available and the apportionment of claims between the various earthquake events is finalised.
-They also reflect the increasing claim numbers and claims complexity and longer than initially anticipated timeframe for the claims settlement and the resultant staffing needs.
+They also reflect the increasing claim numbers and longer than initially anticipated timeframe for the claims settlement and the resultant staffing needs.

-Actuarial Valuation dates \$ million June 2011 March 2012 (5 April 2012) June 2012 June 2013 June 2014 June 2015 March 2016 Gross claims cost 1,720 1,861 2,030 2,123 2,204 2,520 2,673 Project management costs 100 109 127 134 160 196 197 Claims management costs 38 91 118 127 137 150 165 Total gross costs before reinsurance 1,858 2,061 2,275 2,384 2,501 2,866 3,035
+Actuarial Valuation dates \$ million June 2011 March 2012 (5 April 2012) June 2012 June 2013 December 2013 March 2014 Gross claims cost 1,720 1,861 2,030 2,121 2,113 2,139 Project management costs 100 109 127 134 152 156 Claims management costs 38 91 118 127 132 139 Total gross costs before reinsurance 1,858 2,061 2,275 2,382 2,397 2,434

-Claims management costs reported for the June 2011 valuation, which had not matured, reflected the forecast costs of the Canterbury Earthquake Management Team which operated as a division of AMI Insurance.
+Claims management costs reported for the June 2011 valuation, which had not matured and reflected the forecast costs of the Canterbury Earthquake Management Team which operated as a division of AMI Insurance.
 Subsequent valuations include the costs of Southern Response as a standalone corporate entity.
-Project Management and Claims Handling Costs are under continual review to ensure an overall efficient claims management cost structure as the project evolves.
+Project Management and Claims Handling Costs are under continual review to ensure an overall efficient claims management cost structure.